-In 2013-14, 92.8 per cent of the Australian catch of SBT was taken by purse seine off SA for farm operations.
-The remainder was taken by longline off NSW; and longline, trolling, and pole and line off South Australia.
-Australian catch by gear and state from the 1988-89 to the 2013-14 fishing season is shown in Table 1.
+In 2014-15, 89.6 per cent of the Australian catch of SBT was taken by purse seine off SA for farm operations.
+The remainder was taken by longline and rod-and-reel off NSW; pole-and-line off South Australia; and, longline, and rod-and-reel off Tasmania.
+Australian catch by gear and state from the 1988-89 to the 2014-15 fishing season is shown in Table 1.
 Catch by fishing season with number of vessels and vessel search hours are shown in Appendix 3.
-The Australian catch of SBT for the calendar years 2013 and 2014 is mapped in Figure 1 and Figure 2, respectively.
+The Australian catch of SBT for the calendar years 2014 and 2015 is mapped in Figure 1 and Figure 2, respectively.